 Zoning Bylaw Team

-The Zoning Bylaw Team is responsible for updating Zoning Bylaw 12800 to align with the The Way We Grow, Edmonton’s Municipal Development Plan, and meet the needs of communities, applicants and Development Officers.
+The Zoning Bylaw Team is responsible for updating Zoning Bylaw 12800 to align with The Way We Grow, Edmonton’s Municipal Development Plan, and meet the needs of communities, applicants and development officers.

-The Zoning Bylaw Team 2017 Workplan lists the projects that will be undertaken by the team this year.
+The Zoning Bylaw Team 2019 Work Plan lists the projects that will be undertaken by the team this year.
 This document will let you know what changes might be coming to the Zoning Bylaw, and help flag important projects you may wish to provide your feedback on.

 Current Amendment Projects